Ambient NPC Population

 The Elder Scrolls V: Skyrim - Official Trailer

+"We're pleased to share the first ever in-game trailer for The Elder Scrolls V: Skyrim, the next installment in The Elder Scrolls series from award-winning creators of The Elder Scrolls IV: Oblivion and Fallout 3, Bethesda Game Studios. " You might find you need to log into Youtube to view the trailer for age verification.
 It seems Skyrim will be released world-wide on 11.11.11 on the Xbox 360, PlayStation 3 and PC ... so something to look forward to at the end of the year other than the cold weather.
-If they release another instalment of Fallout at the same time ... then hibernation this coming winter will just not be an option
+If they release another instalment of Fallout at the same time ... then hibernation this coming winter will just not be an opt...

 Thursday, 10 February 2011